 Developing a comprehensive test strategy means never having to ask, “Where do we begin?”

-A test plan vs test strategy comparison is useful in defining the role each plays in your SDLC.
-The test strategy defines your QA best practices.
-The test plan outlines how you will practically implement them toward getting a finished product to market.
+It's important to understand the difference between test plan and test strategy while defining the role each plays in the software development lifecycle.
+While a test strategy defines your QA best practices, a test plan outlines how you will practically implement them toward getting a finished product to market.

-Test Strategy vs Test Plan for Software QA
+Test Plan vs Test Strategy for Software QA

 What Is a QA Test Strategy?